akashq/gateway/README.md

 # gateway
-Advanced anonymizer which uses VPN
+Advanced anonymizer which uses VPN (Debian only)

 If you want a much simple version(not with this many options) use this: https://github.com/akashq/noob